its-arun/android-reverse_tcp-ngrok/README.md

 # Exploit Over WAN without Port Forwarding
 This script enables users to use reverse_tcp exploits from metasploit over WAN without port forwarding.

+You can change the payload according to your use case.
+I have made comments in the script to make it easier for you

 ## Usage